Aakash2003jain/RSA_Secure_QR_Generator_Scanner/README.md

 - [Usage](#Usage)

 ## Introduction
 The RSA-Secure-QR-Generator-Scanner application combines the convenience of QR codes with the security of RSA encryption.
 Users can securely encode text, URLs, or other data into QR codes, ensuring that the content is encrypted.
-Additionally, users can scan and decrypt QR codes to retrieve the secure information.
+Additionally, users can upload QR codes and decrypt QR codes to retrieve the secure information.

 This project is ideal for applications requiring secure data transmission via QR codes, such as secure information sharing, payment systems, and confidential messaging.